Playing Bocce Ball: An Overview

 Playing Bocce Ball with Beach or Backyard Rules

-of one, two or four players.
-Each team has four balls which are divided equally
+Players are split into two teams, each of which is composed of one, two or four players.
+Each team has four balls which are divided equally among the different players.
+A coin toss is the usual way to decide which team plays first.

 The next team will then throw a ball closer to the pallino than the first team's ball.
 If the second team gets closer, then it's the first team turn.
 Otherwise, team two keeps throwing until they finally get a ball closer to the pallino, or until there have used all their balls.
 Then the first team will throw every bocce ball they have.
 The team that has the closest ball is awarded one point for every ball that is nearer the pallino than the opposite team's closest ball.
 If the closest balls of the two teams have equal distance from the pallino, no team gets a point.